OmidRezayof/python_course_project/README.md

 This is a repository for our group project on python programming course.
 Group: G11 / members: Juliana Iverson, Austin Uresti, Omid Rezayof

+## Quick tip on installing gazebo / husky

+%% BY AUSTIN %%

 ## How To Run